 Despite the Browns' status, Garms was glad to be a major leaguer, making a salary of $5,000 per year, all the money in the world it seemed to him, especially at the depth of the Great Depression.
 Debuting on August 10 in St. Louis, he played against a Yankee lineup that included the likes of Babe Ruth, Lou Gehrig and Bill Dickey.
 Garms obtained his first major league hit and stolen base as the Browns lost yet another game to the Yankees.8 Garms mostly played center field that year and ended the season hitting .284.
 While becoming a major leaguer was a substantial achievement, Garms took a more significant step three days after the season ended when he married Hampton Goff on September 28.
 They would be married fifty-two years.

 The Browns started the 1933 season poorly and by late June were in last place.
 Their efforts were not helped by a series with the A's during which Garms saw the most powerful display of hitting he ever witnessed in his career.
 "Jimmy Foxx was the most devastating hitter I ever saw.
-In four games, including a Sunday doubleheader he hit six homers against us."
-Those six home runs came in the last four of a six-game series with the Browns.
+In six games, including a Sunday doubleheader he hit six homers against us."
 During that series Foxx also had six singles, four doubles and a triple.
 Years later Garms recalled playing left against Foxx when he hit a ball so hard and deep that by the time Garms turned around it was out of the park.9